shoyo/tearoom/README.md

 Tearoom has a lifespan, where after a certain amount of time elapses, all cells become empty and never count again.

 ### License
 Use the code in this repository however you wish.
+View details in [LICENSE.md](LICENSE.md).